-If the integrand (x) is a product of polynomial, trigonometric function, exponential or logarithmic, then integration by parts may work.
+If the integrand f (x) is a product of polynomial, trigonometric function, exponential or logarithmic, then integration by parts may work.

 Key concept: